Pretzelmaker: History

 The first Pretzel Time store opened in Trumbull, Connecticut.
 The company was originally incorporated as Mr. Pretzel Inc. in 1991, but quickly changed its name to Pretzel Time by the time it became a popularly franchised mall-based store in the Northeast.

 In 1999, Mrs. Fields Famous Brands purchased Pretzelmaker.
 Later it sold the brands to NexCen in 2007 in a combined transaction total of $29.7 million.
 In 1996, Mrs. Fields had acquired the now-defunct Hot Sam which it merged with Pretzelmaker in 2005.

 Global Franchise Group (GFG) purchased NexCen Franchise Management in 2010, and merged Pretzel Time and Pretzelmaker into one brand as Pretzelmaker.
 Pretzelmaker today is the second largest retailer of freshly baked, hand rolled and twisted pretzels.

 On June 28, 2021, Global Franchise Group announced that it would be acquired by FAT Brands, owners of Fatburger and Johnny Rockets.
 The acquisition was completed on July 22.

+On January 26, 2026, parent company FAT Brands filed for Chapter 11 bankruptcy protection in an effort to shed billions of dollars in debt.
+The company listed assets and liabilities between $1 billion and $10 billion.
+After receiving court approval for the sale of its assets, FBG Bid Co. officially acquired the remaining assets from FAT Brands for $595 million on June 18, 2026, including Pretzelmaker.